cqfn/patternika/CONTRIBUTING.md

 12. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

-**IMPORTANT**: By submitting any changes, you agree to allow the project owner to license your work under the same license as that used by the project.